 The Illawarra Sports Stadium has been fully operational since 1992 and has provided a high standard complex for sporting and recreational activities for many organisations, as well as providing a home for netball and basketball and other indoor sporting activities and community groups.

 The Illawarra Sports Stadium is a proud supporter of Lifeline South Coast’s Book Fair.
-With around 40,000 fiction and non-fiction books, this event is the major fundraising event for Lifeline’s support services, including their 24 hour telephone crisis helpline in the Sydney south coast.
+With around 40,000 fiction and non-fiction books, this event is the major fundraising event for Lifeline’s support services, including their 24 hour telephone crisis helpline for the Sydney south coast.

 Our venue is home to the Illawarra District Netball Association (IDNA) which has a membership of some 3500+.
 Basketball has been a major user of the centre for the past twenty years, with 90 teams competing on a weekly basis.
 The Illawarra Basketball Association (IBA) and Wollongong Universal Basketball League (UBL) operations are based at the Stadium.